top of page

 • Collaborate across the ecosystem rather than compete

 This impact does not come from mandates.
 It comes from capacity.
+Social good follows surplus—of time, energy, confidence, and capital.

-Rejecting a false choice
+Rejecting a False Choice

+There is a persistent myth that business rigor and social impact are opposing forces.
+In practice, the opposite is true.
 Underpricing, avoiding profit conversations, or relying primarily on subsidies does not make an organization more ethical.
 It makes it more fragile.
 Fragile organizations burn out leaders, churn staff, and vanish when funding dries up.
+A profitable outdoor business is not a sellout.
+It is a platform for sustained impact.

-The goal is not to replace public investment, but to avoid dependence on it.
+The goal is not to replace public investment but to avoid dependence on it.
 Strong ecosystems are built when:

 • Businesses can stand on their own